How to say no, not NO

 The key to this technique is acknowledging difference, putting it out there that you’re on different sides – and not pretending otherwise.

-Those sides might be role-based like the example above, or they might be based on other factors such as experience levels, cultural differences or industry sector.
+Those sides might be role-based, like the example above, or they might be based on other factors such as experience levels, cultural differences or industry sector.

 This technique of softening a ‘NO’ to a ‘no’ has brought success for my clients and for me in my business.
+If you’d like some help saying no (or even yes), then why not get in touch for a chat?

 Comments